 In the early 1900s, gentrification pushed the black community from Greenwich Village.
 At the same time, Harlem was growing.
 That neighborhood’s cultural and artistic milieu gave rise to the Harlem Renaissance.
 By mid-century, Greenwich Village had a reputation as an urban bohemia as well, with its own art scene and progressive values.

 The crowd outside Stonewall Inn in the early hours of June 28 included many people of color.
-Yet, contemporary portrayals of the Stonewall Uprising have whitewashed this watershed moment for the LGBT community.
+Yet, contemporary portrayals of the Stonewall Uprising have sometimes whitewashed this watershed moment for the LGBTQ community.

-While we celebrate galvanizing black visionaries like educator Booker T. Washington, abolitionists Harriet Tubman and Frederick Douglass, civil rights activist Martin Luther King, Jr., and President Barack Obama, it’s also important to remember black citizens whose actions and words have led to greater equality for their communities.
+While galvanizing black visionaries like educator Booker T. Washington, abolitionists Harriet Tubman and Frederick Douglass, civil rights activist Martin Luther King, Jr., and President Barack Obama are often recognized for their contributions, it’s also important to remember black citizens whose actions and words have led to greater equality for their communities.

-Stonewall National Monument is perhaps best known as an LGBT historic site.
-It’s also an African American and Latinx historic site, and reminder black history is American history.
+Stonewall National Monument is perhaps best known as an LGBTQ historic site.
+It’s also an African American and Latinx historic site and, as a civil rights milestone, a reminder of our shared American history.